 It’s not any of the things above on the list, which is a good thing, as if your anxiety really was caused by the above list, there would be nothing you could do about it.
 That is not to say that you do not get anxious when interacting or even thinking about things on the list above, but they are not a clear cut cause.

-- how you see yourself in relation to your boss
+- how you see yourself about your boss

 - how you view your boss